 However, if a circuit breaker frequently trips to the off position then the initial overload is still a problem and should be looked at by a professional.

 Older homes and apartments often have fuse boxes that consist of two to eight fuses.
 Fuses lay flat, are glass, round, and screw into a socket.
 (Many people today still have older model stoves that require fuses.)
 Fuses are rated by amps and generally come in 15, 20 or 30 amps.
 If a fuse blows then it must be replaced with a fuse of equal or fewer amps.
 Should the same fuse blow on a somewhat regular basis then you should call a licensed electrician to come and inspect your fuse box.
 It may be time to replace this with a circuit breaker.

 Fuses are becoming a thing of the past but they are still out there.
-When fuses or circuit breakers fail to work, or if you have concerns and want an inspection, call Christian Brothers Plumbing, Air Conditioning, and Electrical at (623) 499-9794 in Glendale, AZ and surrounding areas.
-Your electrical panel is the heart of your home’s electrical system – be sure it is in good shape!
+When fuses or circuit breakers fail to work, or if you have concerns and want an inspection, call Plumber Glendale Plumbing, Air Conditioning, and Electrical at (623) 499-9794 in Glendale, AZ and surrounding areas.
+Your electrician panel is the heart of your home’s electrician system – be sure it is in good shape!